-1. Refer to your specific "Low Emitting" X-Ray Source manual for X-ray image acquisition settings.

-- 2. Verify that the X-ray system exposure parameters are adequate for the desired examination. - 3.
+- 1. Refer to the specific "Low Emitting" X-Ray Source manual for X-ray image acquisition settings. - 2.
+Verify that the X-ray system exposure parameters are adequate for the desired examination. - 3.
 Insert the Sensor into a sensor sheath. - 4.
 Position the Sensor inside the patient's mouth in the desired position. - 5.
 Position the X-ray system to the patient using standard positioning procedures. - 6.
 Activate the Sensor via the imaging software (refer to the software manual). - 7.
 Radiate the Sensor. - 8.
 Repeat steps 1-7 for additional images.

-NOTICE See the Device Configuration Screen within the Installation section of this manual to adjust the sensitivity (trigger level) of the Sensor.
+See the section Device Configuration beginning on page 72 of this manual to adjust the sensitivity (trigger level) of the Sensor.